collinlanie12/capstone-artifact-3/README.md

 This project was originally built using Python and the Dash framework.
 The enhanced version rebuilds the functionality using the MERN stack (MongoDB, Express.js, React.js, Node.js) and modern frontend practices.

+## Dataset

+The sample animal data used in this dashboard is located in `data/aac_shelter_outcomes.csv/` .
+This file can be imported into MongoDB for local testing.

 ## Technologies used

 ### Frontend